david-vanderson/dvui/INSIDE.md

 The id a widget gets should be the same each frame, even if other widgets are being added or removed.
 Mixing in the parent's id also means you can package up a collection of widgets in a function and call that function in many different parents making it easy to replicate parts of the gui.

-The extra `usize` is to differentiate many children being added to the same parent in a loop.
+`.id_extra` is to differentiate many children being added to the same parent in a loop.

 ## BoxWidget vs box()